MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/android-xal.md

 ms.localizationpriority: medium
 ---

-# XAL on Android
+# Setting up Visual Studio for XAL login on Android

-Once you have acquired the source code package for XAL, by following the instructions in [Xbox Live Authentication Library (XAL) overview](xal-overview.md), this article will help you set up a Visual Studio development environment for your Android project.
+This article helps you set up a Visual Studio development environment for your Android project, to enable signing in to Xbox Live.

+You must first acquire the source code package for XAL; see [Xbox Live Authentication Library (XAL) overview](xal-overview.md).

 ## Requirements